Discover Panel and quick actions in Photoshop

 Along with its capabilities, its complexity has grown as well over the the past 33 years, creating a steep learning curve for new creative enthusiasts.

 The previous in-app search capability was limited, and often led to a dead-end for users seeking answers within the context for their task and workspace.
-The Discover Panel aims to unblock users when they’re stuck, and unlock the power of photoshop through an enhanced search experience.
+The Discover Panel aims to unblock users when they’re stuck, and unlock the power of photoshop through an enhanced search and value-discovery experience.

 My Role